Reading Time: 6 min.

-If you’re a guitar player looking to control your pedalboard or complete rig, understanding and utilizing MIDI messages can be highly beneficial.
-By learning how to use MIDI messages to control your guitar effects, amplifiers, switchers, loopers, and other devices, you can create a highly customized and efficient setup that meets your needs as a player.
+If you’re a guitar player, understanding and utilizing MIDI messages can be highly beneficial when controlling your pedalboard or your complete rig.
+By learning how to use MIDI to control your guitar effects, amplifiers, switchers, loopers, and other devices, you can create a setup that works best for you.

 MIDI Cable